sgmurphy/wordpress-plugins/fast-indexing-api/readme.txt

 3. Plugin Settings

 == Changelog ==

+= v1.1.21 [Sep 19, 2024] =
+* Fixed: JS error on the console page due to changes in the Google API

 = v1.1.20 [Sep 10, 2024] =
 * Fixed: Adjusted limits as per Google's new guidelines